 May 27, 1911 – Vincent Price:

-Price will always be famous for his performances in horror films including my favorites The Fly (1958), The Abominable Dr. Phibes (1971), and The Masque Of The Red Death (1964); yet his career included other genres: film noir, dramas, mysteries, thrillers, and comedies.
+Price will always be famous for his performances in horror films including my favorites The Fly (1958), The Abominable Dr. Phibes (1971), and artful The Masque Of The Red Death (1964); yet his career included other genres: film noir, dramas, mysteries, thrillers, and comedies.
 He appeared on stage, television, radio, and more than 100 films.
-Starting in 1977, he played Oscar Wilde in the one-man stage play Diversions And Delights by John Gay, touring around the world to great acclaim.
+Starting in 1977, he played Oscar Wilde in the one-man stage play Diversions And Delights by John Gay, touring around the world for years to great acclaim.

-The flamboyant 6-foot-4-inch Price possessed a silken voice and mocking air.
+The flamboyant 6-foot-4-inch Price possessed a silken voice and a mocking air.
 He helped start a major revival of science-fiction and horror films in 1953 with his portrayal of a cruelly scarred sculptor in The House Of Wax.
-He went on to play a series of macabre characters in director Roger Corman‘s film adaptations of stories by Edgar Allan Poe, including Pit And The Pendulum and Masque Of The Red Death.
+He went on to play a series of macabre characters in director Roger Corman‘s film adaptations of stories by Edgar Allan Poe, including The Pit And The Pendulum (1961) and Masque Of The Red Death.
 Both favorites from my childhood.